20akshay00/godot-wii-input/README.md

 - Motion board
 - Better nunchuk deadzone detection

+## Compiling

+## Connecting Wiimotes
+- **Linux:** After `WiimoteManager.connect_wiimotes()` is called, press 1+2 on all the Wiimotes.
+- **Windows:** The bluetooth stack of Windows is a bit quirky so the procedure is a bit more involved.
+If you use a bluetooth passthrough device such as the Dolphinbar, it should work similar to Linux.
+If not, you may use something like [WiiPair](https://github.com/jordanbtucker/WiiPair) beforehand and then launch the Godot session.
+Alternatively, you can use the continuous scanning option in [Dolphin emulator](https://github.com/dolphin-emu/dolphin).
+Apparently there are also ways to connect it via the native Windows bluetooth prompts, but I've not had any luck with these.
+Ideally a port of whatever Dolphin emulator is using would be the long-term solution.

 ## Current limitations
-- **No built-in connection handling yet.** The Wii remote uses somewhat non-standard bluetooth protocols to communicate with devices, so there is a degree of variability in how the remote must be paired with the OS.
-On Linux, simply press 1+2 and then launch the Godot game to connect.
-On Windows, this doesn't really work.
-My workaround for now is to open the Dolphin Emulator with continuous scanning on, pair the Wiimote, close Dolphin, and *then* run my Godot game.
-Eventually I'll dig into whatever Dolphin uses and see if it can be reused here.
+- **No built-in pairing handling for Windows.**
-- **Windows and Linux only for now.** I just don't have access to a Mac.
+- **Tested only on Windows and Linux.** I just don't have access to a Mac.
 - **Limited hardware testing.** I only have a MotionPlus Wiimote and a cheap third-party Nunchuk (no sensor bar), so I can't test how other setups behave.

 ## Permanent limitations
 - **Third party accessories cannot be reliably supported.** They use all sorts of non-standard ways to initialize unfortunately.
 - **Controllers cannot be added/removed mid session.** This includes Wiimotes and their extensions.
-Wiiuse runs on the assumption that all devices of interest are paired prior to launching the application and connected only once at the start.
-Perhaps a solution can be found if one just directly uses a HID layer to communicate with the Wiimote, but that goes beyond the scope of this project.
+For whatever reason, wiiuse runs on the assumption that all devices of interest are paired prior to launching the application and connected only once at the start.
+This is not a strict limitation of the Wiimote and a solution can be found if one just directly uses a HID layer to communicate with it, but that goes beyond the scope of this project.

 ## Why!?